ollybritton/advent-2021/README.md

 # `advent-2021`
 These are my Python solutions for the Advent of Code event in 2021.
+The goal is to write code that could be used for any input data and to be able to solve all the puzzles in less than one second total.

 |Day|Name|Brief Explanation|Solution|
 |-|-|-|-|